chrsjxn/chrsjxn-io/src/Markdown/AddingMarkdownToSvelte.md

 So let's fix that now.

-To support JSON, we just need to add the rollup plugin (`@rollup/plugin-json`) with its default settings:
+To support JSON, we just need to add a rollup plugin (`@rollup/plugin-json`) with its default settings:

 ```javascript
 // In imports: